 DCP 228 2016/17 tariffs (calculated using a CDCM model that includes DCP 179, DCP 161 and the proposed DCP 227 solution)

+It is noted that within the impact assessment data (Attachment 5) the impact on tariffs is reasonably consistent across all DNO Areas with some exceptions; with the Domestic Unrestricted tariff decreasing and the LV Network Non-Domestic Non-CT tariff increasing.
+All other tariffs vary slightly due to the impact of scaling.
+An executive summary providing an overview of the impact of DCP 227 on unrestricted CDCM tariffs is provided within Attachment 5.
+A full in-depth analysis is available on request.

+Impact on the EDCM

+Some EHV Distribution Charging Methodology (EDCM) inputs are derived from the CDCM.
+The Working Group, therefore, calculated the impact of DCP 227 on the EDCM by utilising the DCP 227 updated CDCM model outputs in the EDCM.
+The approach used to carry out this impact assessment is described in Attachment 6 and the impact assessment results are provided in Attachment 7.

+This impact assessment shows that …

 Assessment Against the DCUSA Objectives

 For a DCUSA Change Proposal to be approved it must be demonstrated that it better meets the DCUSA Objectives.
 There are five General DCUSA Objectives and five Charging Objectives.
 The full list of objectives is documented in the CP form provided as Attachment 2.